nephio-project/porch/docs/content/en/docs/5_architecture_and_components/controllers/interactions.md

 ---
-title: "Controllers Interactions"
+title: "Interactions with Porch APIs"
 type: docs
 weight: 5
 description: |
-  How controllers interact with Porch APIs.
+  How the Porch controllers interact with Porch APIs.
 ---

 ## Overview

 The Controllers are **clients** of the Porch API, not part of the Porch server.
-They run as a separate deployment and interact with Porch through standard Kubernetes client-go mechanisms.
-The controllers watch Porch API resources (PackageRevisions, Repositories) and create/update PackageRevisions through the Porch API to automate package variant creation and management.
+They run as a separate microservice, interacting with Porch through standard Kubernetes client-go mechanisms.
+The controllers watch Porch API resources (PackageRevisions, Repositories) and create/update/upgrade PackageRevisions (PackageVariant controller) and PackageVariants (PackageVariantSet controller) through the Porch API to automate creation and management of package revisions on two levels of templating.
+PackageVariants allow multiple downstream package revisions, each with its own defined customisations, to be spun off a single upstream package revision; PackageVariantSets enable the same behaviour for PackageVariants themselves.

 ### High-Level Architecture